-This is an unedited version of a chapter in Twenty-first Century Anarchism: Unorthodox Ideas for a New Millennium, edited by Jon Purkis and James Bowen.
-Cassell [now Continuum Books], London, 1997, pp.170-180.
+This is the original version of a chapter in Twenty-first Century Anarchism: Unorthodox Ideas for a New Millennium, edited by Jon Purkis and James Bowen.
+Cassell, London, 1997, pp.170-180.
+The downloadable version includes footnotes, which are omitted in the online version.

 Download: Twenty-first Century Sex, complete with footnotes, is available to download in Word format.
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.